skjolber/circleci-orbs/terraform/README.md

 ## Executors

-The orb provides an executor for running terraform commands.
+The orb provides executors for running terraform commands.
-This defines a docker image to use for jobs.
+An executor defines the docker image to use for jobs.

 ### default

-The executor is named 'default'
+The executor named `default` is that same as `terraform 0.11`

+### terraform-0.11

+This executor uses terraform 0.11

 It also contains:
 - ovo's terraform-provider-aiven
 - helm + terraform-provider-helm
 - terraform-provider-acme
+- google-cloud-sdk
+- aws-cli

+### terraform-0.12

+This executor uses terraform 0.12

+It also contains:
 - google-cloud-sdk
 - aws-cli